 Dr. Till Bretschneider

-Till Bretschneider’s main research interest is to understand principles of self-organisation in animal cell motion.
-He uses a combined approach based on computational modelling and quantitative imaging to address problems ranging from the multicellular to the molecular level, such as:
+My main research interest is to understand principles of self-organisation in animal cell motion.
+We use a combined approach based on computational modelling and quantitative imaging to address problems ranging from the multicellular to the molecular level.

 PhD studentships are available from BBSRC/EPSRC funded Systems Biology, MOAC and Complexity Doctoral Training Centres.
 We are interested in receiving applications from students with a mathematical or physical sciences background, or with a background in biology.
 To find out more please follow this link.